PowerShell/PSResourceGet/help/Set-PSResourceRepository.md

 ### Example 3

-This example uses the **Repository** parameter to change values for multiple respositories.
+This example uses the **Repository** parameter to change values for multiple repositories.
 The parameter takes an array of hashtables.
 Each hashtable contains information the repository being updated.